 Now, this may seem like a slice of life show, and it is, but the abnormal time frame this series has is rather stressing to many viewers for many reasons.
-For example, many short series fail to develop their characters since, like in life, time goes on, and rushed plots and such can hurt the cast as a whole.
+For example, many short series fail to develop their characters since, like in life, time is limited, so rushed plots and such can hurt the cast as a whole.

 Thankfully, Usagi Drop nails that instinctive preconception to the ground.
 With only two main characters and very well planned out execution and pacing, there is a feeling of satisfaction by watching Rin and Daikichi grow.
 Heck, we even see there is more to the support roles than what we are presented prior to the next time they make an appearance.
 The show addresses how Daikichi feels and grows quite clearly, which then leads the viewer to imply a few thing about Rin.
 While Rin arguably is very static, we must realize that she is a 6 year old.
 A child whose mind is still in development.
 Realistic?
 Appropriate?
 Do you have a problem with this ideally perfect little girl?
 Stuff your whining and refresh your perspectives.

 By the end of the show, I came to realize what a delight It was to watch Daikichi & Rin grow as characters as a whole.